-Theo Chocolate's dedication to fair trade shows dedication to two aspects of organizational justice-distributive justice, or the fairness of outcomes individuals receive, and procedural justice, or the fairness of the process by which outcomes are allocated.
+Theo Chocolate's dedication to fair trade shows dedication to two aspects of organizational justice-distributive justice or the fairness of outcomes individuals receive and procedural justice or the fairness of the process by which outcomes are allocated.
 Whinney states: "What we're really doing is trying to give an alternative to practices that have contributed to social, economic, and environmental degradation.
-The average cocoa farmer earns less than a dollar a day for their entire family, and they have very little options in cocoa growing regions to grow other cash crops-as a result, they are beholden to an industry that is very oppressive.
-The cocoa price has been so low compared to the cost of their production that in West Africa cocoa farmers have had to resort to slavery."
+The average cocoa farmer earns less than a dollar a day for his or her entire family, and he or she has very little options in cocoa growing regions to grow other cash crops-as a result, he or she is beholden to an industry that is very oppressive.
+The cocoa price has been so low compared to the cost of its production that in West Africa, cocoa farmers have had to resort to slavery."